CarlosAVargas7/CarlosAVargas7/README.md

 # Hello, I’m Carlos

-I’m a software developer based in Medellín, Colombia.
+I’m a software developer and BHDO's founder, based in Medellín, Colombia.
 I believe development is driven by logic, and I rely on UML diagrams to translate complex ideas into clear, maintainable designs.

 ---